 It showed that the number of folders left open for anyone in the company to view amounted to 22% of all folders.
 51% of companies surveyed have more than 100,000 folders left open to all employees.

 The study also found that 17% of all sensitive files (health records, credit card information, and information regulated according to GDPR, PCI, or HIPAA rules) were accessible by all employees.

 19. The Number of Exposed Personally Identifiable Information Records Dropped 41% from 2018 – But…

 The Identity Theft Resource Center (ITRC) reports that in 2019, publicly-available data breach disclosures containing personally Identifiable Information were down by 41%.
 However, that doesn’t sound as impressive when you find out that in 2018 the number was up an incredible 127% from the previous year.

 20. Human Error Was the Cause of 24% of Data Breaches in 2019

 While cybercriminals usually commit data breaches, IBM reports 24% of all breaches could have been avoided, down slightly from 27% in 2018.

-Human error as the root cause of a breach can include employees that fall for phishing attacks or have their devices infected, or lose their devices or have them stolen.
+Human error as the root cause of a breach can include employees that fall for phishing attacks or have their devices infected, lose their devices, or have them stolen.